-And we’re sorry if we missed your post – we’re happy to include it, just fill out this form (take less than a minute).
-And with that – please meet the 14 examples of data pipelines from the world’s most data-centric companies
+If we missed your post, we’re happy to include it.
+Just fill out this form, which will take you less than a minute.
+And with that – please meet the 15 examples of data pipelines from the world’s most data-centric companies.

-Mode make it easy to explore, visualize and share that data across your organization.
+Mode makes it easy to explore, visualize, and share that data across your organization.

 But as data volume grows, that’s when data warehouse performance goes down.
-With ever increasing calls to your data from analysts, your cloud warehouse becomes the bottleneck.
-Uncertainty why queries take longer and longer to complete frustrates analysts and engineers alike.
+With ever-increasing calls to your data from analysts, your cloud warehouse becomes the bottleneck.

-That’s why we’ve built intermix.io, so that Mode users get all the tools they need to optimize their queries running on Amazon Redshift.
+That’s why we’ve built intermix.io to provide Mode users with all the tools they need to optimize their queries running on Amazon Redshift.
 Here one of our dashboards that shows you how you can track queries from Mode down to the single user:

-The tech world has changed dramatically since Yelp was launched back in 2004.
-Eight years later and Yelp started its change.
+The tech world has seen dramatic changes since Yelp was launched back in 2004.
+By 2012, Yelp found themselves playing catch-up.
 It transformed from running a huge monolithic application on-premises to one built on microservices running in the AWS cloud.
 By the end of 2014, there were more than 150 production services running, with over 100 of them owning data.
-Its main part of the cloud stack is better known as PaaSTA, based on Mesos and Docker, offloading data to warehouses such as Redshift, Salesforce and Marketo.
+Its main part of the cloud stack is better known as PaSTA, based on Mesos and Docker, offloading data to a Redshift data warehouse, Salesforce CRM, and Marketo marketing automation.
 Data enters the pipeline through Kafka, which in turn receives it from multiple different “producer” sources.

-Gusto, founded in 2011, is a company that provides a cloud-based payroll, benefits and workers’ compensation solution for businesses.
+Gusto, founded in 2011, is a company that provides a cloud-based payroll, benefits, and workers’ compensation solution for businesses.
 Their business has grown steadily over the years, currently topping to around 60 thousand customers.
 By early 2015, there was a growing demand within the company for access to data.
 Up until then, the engineering team and product managers were running their own ad-hoc SQL scripts on production databases.
 There was obviously a need to build a data-informed culture, both internally and for their customers.
-When coming to the crossroad to either build a data science or data engineering team, Gusto seems to have done the right choice: first build a data infrastructure which then would support analysts in generating insights and drawing prediction models.
+When coming to the crossroad to either build a data science or data engineering team, Gusto seems to have made the right choice: first, build a data infrastructure that can support analysts in generating insights and drawing prediction models.

 The first step for Gusto was to replicate and pipe all of their major data sources into a single warehouse.
-The warehouse choice landed on an AWS Redshift cluster, with S3 as underlying data lake.
+The warehouse choice landed on an AWS Redshift cluster, with S3 as the underlying data lake.
 Moving data from production app databases into Redshift was then facilitated with Amazon’s Database Migration Service.
 On the other side of the pipeline, Looker is used as a BI front-end that teams throughout the company can use to explore data and build core dashboards.
 Aleph is a shared web-based tool for writing ad-hoc SQL queries.
-Finally, monitoring (in the form of event tracking) is done by Snowplow, which can easily integrate with Redshift, and as usual, Airflow is used to orchestrate the work through the pipeline.
+Finally, monitoring (in the form of event tracking) is done by Snowplow, which can easily integrate with Redshift.
+And, as usual, Airflow orchestrates the work through the pipeline.

-Building such pipeline massively simplified data access and manipulation across departments.
-For instance, analysts can simply build their own datasets as part of an Airflow task, and expose it to Looker to use in dashboards and further analyses.
+Building this pipeline helped to simplify data access and manipulation across departments.
+For instance, analysts can simply build their own datasets as part of an Airflow task and expose it to Looker to use in dashboards and further analyses.

-Teads is a video advertising marketplace, often ranked as the number 1 video platform in the world.
+Teads is a video advertising marketplace, often ranked as the number one video platform in the world.
 Working with data-heavy videos must be supported by a powerful data infrastructure, but that’s not the end of the story.
-Teads’ business needs to log user interactions with their videos through the browser (like play, pause, resume, complete…), which count up to 10 million events per day.
-Another source of data is video auctions (real-time bidding processes) which generate another 60 million events per day.
+Teads’ business needs to log user interactions with their videos through the browser – functions like play, pause, resume, complete – which count up to 10 million events per day.
+Another source of data is video auctions with a real-time bidding process.
+These generate another 60 million events per day.
 To build their complex data infrastructure, Teads has turned to both Google and Amazon for help.

 Originally the data stack at Teads was based on a lambda architecture, using Storm, Spark and Cassandra.
 This architecture couldn’t scale well, so the company turned toward Google’s BigQuery in 2016.
 They already had their Kafka clusters on AWS, which was also running some of their ad delivery components, so the company chose a multi-cloud infrastructure.
 Transferring data between different cloud providers can get expensive and slow.
 To address the second part of this issue, Teads placed their AWS and GCP clouds as close as possible and connected them with managed VPNs.

-So how does their complex multi-cloud data stack look like?
+So how does their complex multi-cloud data stack look?
 Well, first of all, data coming from users’ browsers and data coming from ad auctions is enqueued in Kafka topics in AWS.
-Then using an inter-cloud link, data is passed over to GCP’s Dataflow which is then well paired with BigQuery in the next step.
+Then using an inter-cloud link, data is passed over to GCP’s Dataflow, which is then well paired with BigQuery in the next step.
 Having all data in a single warehouse means half of the work is done.
 The next step would be to deliver data to consumers, and Analytics is one of them.
 The Analytics service at Teads is a Scala-based app that queries data from the warehouse and stores it to tailored data marts.
 Interestingly, the data marts are actually AWS Redshift servers.
-In the final step, data is presented into intra-company dashboards, and the user’s web apps.
+In the final step, data is presented into intra-company dashboards and on the user’s web apps.

 Remind’s future plans are probably focused on facilitating data format conversions using AWS Glue.
 This step would allow them to replace EMR/Hive from their architecture and use Spark SQL instead of Athena for diverse ETL tasks.

-Robinhood is a stock brokerage application that democratizes access to the financial markets, which enables its customers to buy and sell U.S. listed stocks and ETFs with zero commission.
+Robinhood is a stock brokerage application that democratizes access to the financial markets, enabling customers to buy and sell stocks and ETFs with zero commission.
 The company debuted with a waiting list of nearly 1 million people, which means they had to pay attention to scale from the very beginning.

 Coursera is an education company that partners with the top universities and organizations in the world to offer online courses.
 They started building their data architecture somewhere around 2013, as both numbers of users and available courses increased.
 As of late 2017, Coursera provides courses to 27 million worldwide users.

-Coursera collects data from their users through API calls coming from mobile and web apps, their production DBs, and logs gathered from monitoring.
+Coursera collects data from its users through API calls coming from mobile and web apps, their production DBs, and logs gathered from monitoring.
 A backend service called “eventing” periodically uploads all received events to S3 and continuously publishes events to Kafka.
-The engineering team has selected Redshift a central warehouse, offering much lower operational cost when compared with Spark or Hadoop at the time.
+The engineering team has selected Redshift as its central warehouse, offering much lower operational cost when compared with Spark or Hadoop at the time.

-On the analytics end, the engineering team created an internal web-based query page where people across the company can write SQL queries to the warehouse and get the needed information.
-Of course, there are analytics dashboard across the company which are refreshed on a daily basis.
-Finally, many decisions made in Coursera are based on machine learning algorithms, such as A/B testing, course recommendations, understanding student dropouts and others.
+On the analytics end, the engineering team created an internal web-based query page where people across the company can write SQL queries to the warehouse and get the information they need.
+Of course, there are company-wide analytics dashboards that are refreshed on a daily basis.
+Finally, many decisions made in Coursera are based on machine learning algorithms, such as A/B testing, course recommendations, and understanding student dropouts.

 Wish is a mobile commerce platform.
 It provides online services that include media sharing and communication tools, personalized and other content, as well as e-commerce.
 During the last few years, it grew up to 500 million users, making their data architecture out of date.

-The data architecture at Wish, before scaling up, had two different production databases: a MongoDB one storing user data, and a Hive/Presto cluster for logging data.
+Before they scaled up, Wish’s data architecture had two different production databases: a MongoDB NoSQL database storing user data; and a Hive/Presto cluster for logging data.
 Data engineers had to manually query both to respond to ad-hoc data requests, and this took weeks at some points.
-Another small pipeline orchestrated by Python crons, also queried both DBs and generated Email reports.
+Another small pipeline, orchestrated by Python Cron jobs, also queried both DBs and generated email reports.

 After rethinking their data architecture, Wish decided to build a single warehouse using Redshift.
 Data from both production DBs flowed through the data pipeline into Redshift.
 BigQuery is also used for some types of data.
 It feeds data into secondary tables needed for analytics.
 Finally, analytics and dashboards are created with Looker.

 Blinkist transforms the big ideas from the world’s best nonfiction books into powerful little packs users can read or listen to in 15 minutes.
-At first, they started selling their services through a pretty basic website, and monitored statistics through Google Analytics.
-Unfortunately, visitor statistics gathered from Google Analytics didn’t match the ones engineers computed.
+At first, they started selling their services through a pretty basic website, and they monitored statistics through Google Analytics.
+Unfortunately, visitor statistics gathered from Google Analytics didn’t match the figures the engineers were computing.
 This is one of the reasons why Blinkist decided to move to the AWS cloud.

-They choose a central Redshift warehouse where data flow in from user apps, backend and web frontend (for visitors tracking).
-To get data to Redshift, data is streamed with Kinesis Firehose, also using Amazon Cloudfront, Lambda and Pinpoint.
-The engineering team at Blinkist is working on a newer pipeline where ingested data comes to Alchemist, before passing it to a central Kinesis system, and onwards to the warehouse.
+They choose a central Redshift warehouse where data flows in from user apps, backend, and web front-end (for visitors tracking).
+To get data to Redshift, they stream data with Kinesis Firehose, also using Amazon Cloudfront, Lambda, and Pinpoint.
+The engineering team at Blinkist is working on a newer pipeline where ingested data comes to Alchemist, before passing it to a central Kinesis system and onwards to the warehouse.

-We hope this post along with its 14 examples gives you the inspiration to build your own data pipelines in the cloud.
+We hope the 15 examples in this post offer you the inspiration to build your own data pipelines in the cloud.

 If you don’t have any data pipelines yet, it’s time to start building them.
 Begin with baby steps and focus on spinning up an Amazon Redshift cluster, ingest your first data set and run your first SQL queries.

-After that, you can look at expanding by adding a dashboard for data visualization, and schedule a workflow, to build your first true data pipeline.
+After that, you can look at expanding by acquiring an ETL tool, adding a dashboard for data visualization, and scheduling a workflow, resulting in your first true data pipeline.
 And once data is flowing, it’s time to understand what’s happening in your data pipelines.

 That’s why we built intermix.io.
 We give you a single dashboard to understand when & why data is slow, stuck, or unavailable.